 Because our Swiss Passes made hopping from city to city so easy, we decided on Sunday that one more day trip was in order.
 We settled on the Swiss capitol of Bern and left Geneva bright and early since we thought the journey might take a while.
 We were pleasantly surprised to find the first train we got on went directly to Bern, stopping only in Lausanne and Fribourg along the way.
 Having gotten used to the French influence along Lake Geneva, we were completely blown away by the more Bavarian city of Bern.

 We spent the morning and afternoon walking around the perfectly picturesque and extremely quiet streets (Europe on Sundays…interesting).
-We eventually (and somewhat sadly) hopped the train back to Geneva just in time to catch the culmination of Fête de l’Escalade… but more on that later.
+We eventually (and somewhat sadly) hopped the train back to Geneva.
+And, we made it just in time to catch the culmination of Fête de l’Escalade… but more on that later.

 Where we ate: We were in search of Bavarian deliciousness in Bern, but ended up in an Italian restaurant near the Marktgasse.
 Our food was absolutely delicious, but the highlight of Pizzeria Molino FOR SURE was the Italian/Turkish/Swiss/?? waiter who kept us laughing throughout the entire meal.
 For dinner, we escaped the Fete de l’Escalade to hide out in Au Carnivor.
 Shout out to our waiter who finally solved the mystery of Escalade–which we will gladly detail in a future post dedicated solely to the extravaganza.

 Day Five: Au revoir, Switzerland!